huggingface/hub-docs/tasks/src/tabular-regression/about.md

 # Model Hosting and Inference

 You can use [skops](https://skops.readthedocs.io/) for model hosting and inference on the Hugging Face Hub.
+This library is built to improve production workflows of various libraries that are used to train tabular models, including [sklearn](https://scikit-learn.org/stable/) and [xgboost](https://xgboost.readthedocs.io/en/stable/).
 Using `skops` you can:
 - Easily use inference API,
-- Build Gradio UIs with one line of code,
+- Build neat UIs with one line of code,
 - Programmatically create model cards,
-- Securely serialize your scikit-learn model.
+- Securely serialize your models.
 (See limitations of using pickle [here](https://huggingface.co/docs/hub/security-pickle).)

 You can push your model as follows: